svanas/web3.pas/README.md

 ### Connecting to Ethereum

-This very first thing needed to begin interacting with the blockchain is connecting to it using a [Provider](https://docs.ethers.org/v6/api/providers/#Provider).
+The very first thing needed to begin interacting with the blockchain is connecting to it using a [Provider](https://docs.ethers.org/v6/api/providers/#Provider).

 ```delphi
 var